antoi-ne/al/README.md

 Go bindings for [Ableton Link](https://ableton.github.io/link/).

+> [!WARNING]
+> This module's API is currently in an experimental or unstable state and may undergo significant changes in future releases.

 ## Usage

 `al` uses the C extention of Ableton Link called `abl_link` but does not install it.